NagliNagli/naglinagli.github.io1/_posts/2020-12-18-Samsung_Exposure.md

 At first it would be normal to look at the subdomains which include intersting keywords as dev,admin,stage.

-Eventually this led to me explore few subdomains which consists those keywords, and in particular the vulnerable subdomain https://admin.csr.samsung.com/
+Eventually this led me to explore few subdomains which consisted those keywords, and in particular the vulnerable subdomain https://admin.csr.samsung.com/

 ### Manual Inspection